Introduction

 The Impact of Credit Card Fees on Your Credit Score

 Over-limit fees are charged when you exceed your credit limit.
-These fees can add up quickly and result in a higher balance on your credit card statement.
-When you carry a high balance on your credit card, it can negatively impact your credit score.
-It’s important to monitor your credit card balance and avoid exceeding your credit limit to protect your credit score.
+These fees can quickly inflate your credit card balance and, consequently, your credit utilization ratio.
+To protect your credit score, diligently monitor your credit card balance and steer clear of going over your credit limit.

 Negotiating Credit Card Fees with Your Bank